Personal, Social and Emotional Development

-The nursery is a very language-rich environment and throughout the session the children are learning to talk about what they can see e.g. when watching ingredients change when they are cooking gingerbread biscuits; what they are doing e.g. when they are using shapes to make a picture and re-telling events e.g. when they went shopping for cucumbers for snack time.
+The nursery is a very language-rich environment and throughout the session the children are learning to talk about what they can see e.g. watching ingredients change when cooking gingerbread biscuits, what they are doing, when they are using shapes to make a picture and re-telling events, when they went shopping for cucumbers for snack time.
 They also learn to listen to others, attending to what is being said and responding to instructions.
 They learn to ask questions and respond to the questions of others, all the time extending and enriching their own vocabulary and understanding the spoken world around them.

 In the garden the children have been learning to walk, run, balance, climb, jump, pedal and slide safely and confidently, negotiating space and avoiding obstacles, including each other!
 They have also been developing their skills at catching and batting balls as well as dressing themselves.

-These ‘gross motor skills’ are really important to develop muscles that will support finer movements in the future e.g. writing.
+These ‘gross motor skills’ are really important to develop muscles that will support fine motor skills in the future e.g. writing.

-To develop finer motor skills the children have been learning to cut, thread, hammer, hole punch, peel and complete puzzles.
+To develop fine motor skills the children have been learning to cut, thread, hammer, hole punch, peel and complete puzzles.